cyber-murmel/chubby-hat/README.md

 The [hooks](hooks) directory contains client-side [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 Currently only the pre-commit hook is used to automatically export plots.

-To enable the hooks for your local repository, `cd` into it and run.
+To enable the hooks locally, run the following in the root of the repository.
 ```shell
 git config core.hooksPath ./hooks
 ```